What is Hatha Yoga?

 It is also said that there can be no Raja Yoga without Hatha Yoga and no Hatha Yoga without Raja Yoga.

-While Raja Yoga speaks of eight practical steps, it mainly refers to the practice of mental concentration where one makes an effort to maintain the mind focussed on an object, meditation where effort is no longer needed, and a state of absorption where one feels no separation from the object of focus.
+Traditional ashtanga yoga outlines 8 steps, 5 of which are considered "external" and 3 "internal".
+Patanjali places emphasis on these last 3 "internal" practices: mental concentration where one makes an effort to maintain the mind focussed on an object, meditation where effort is no longer needed, and a state of absorption - samadhi - where one feels no separation from the object of focus.

-Due to our strong identification with the mind, we have a tendency to forget our deepest self and become a slave to the mind allowing its thoughts to influence our emotions and behavior.
-Imagine, for instance, that you harbor a thought that provokes the feeling of anger.
-This anger will agitate your natural breathing which in turn will intensify the anger.
-The thought has seized power over you, and you are no longer able to control it.
+Due to our strong identification with the mind, we have a tendency to forget our deepest self and become a slave to the mind allowing its desires and thoughts to influence our emotions and behavior.
+Imagine, for instance, that you fixate on an unfulfilled desire that produces feelings of frustration and anger.
+This fixation agitates the breath and seizes power over you.
 No clear thinking can take place.
-There is suddenly a tendency to react impulsively in a way that we know does not bring about the best outcome.
+One reacts impulsively in a way that we know does not bring the best outcome.
 Instead, it brings us into trouble.

 With Hatha Yoga, we work indirectly on the mind by focussing on the purification and channeling of life force energy (prana) within our energy system, the pranamaya kosha.